Domestic Study Programs

-To qualify for exchange study, students must be full-time undergraduate degree candidates in good standing, at least a 2.5 grade-point average, have earned at least 32 credits (16 of which must be from UNH at the baccalaureate level), have declared a major, and receive approval from the UNH NSE coordinator.
+To qualify for exchange study, students must be full-time undergraduate degree candidates in good standing, have a UNH grade-point average of 2.5 or higher, have earned at least 32 credits (16 of which must be from UNH at the baccalaureate level), have declared a major, and receive approval from the UNH NSE coordinator.

 New Hampshire Consortium (NHCUC) Student Exchange Program

 Under the Student Exchange Program of the New Hampshire College and University Council (NHCUC), UNH students may be eligible to enroll for one course per semester, one full semester of courses, or a full year of coursework at a member school on a space-available basis.
 The NHCUC exchange allows matriculated undergraduates to use educational resources that are not available at the home campus and are considered appropriate for their degree programs.
 Approval of the UNH academic adviser and exchange coordinator is required, and students must meet all UNH Study Away eligibility standards.
-Institutions in the NHCUC consortium include Colby-Sawyer College, Franklin Pierce University, Hellenic American University, New England College, Southern New Hampshire University, Rivier University, Saint Anselm College, UNH Durham, UNH Manchester, Keene State College, and Plymouth State University.
+Institution the participate in the NHCUC student exchange consortium include Colby-Sawyer College, Franklin Pierce University, Hellenic American University, New England College, Southern New Hampshire University, Rivier University, Saint Anselm College, UNH Durham, UNH College of Professional Studies, Keene State College, and Plymouth State University.
 Students will remain as degree candidates and continue to pay normal UNH tuition and fees, but must make their own room and board arrangements if they plan to spend a full semester at another consortium school.
-For more information and application forms, students should contact the Study Away USA office, Conant Hall 310G, (603) 862-3485.
+For more information and application, students should contact UNH Global Education, Conant Hall 310, (603) 862-3485.

 New England Land-Grant Exchange Program

 In order to provide students at the New England land-grant universities with expanded access to unique programs and faculty expertise, the institutions have agreed to encourage student exchanges of one, but not more than two, semesters.
 To qualify, students must identify a course or combination of courses related to their area of academic interest and not available on their home campus, be degree candidates in good standing with at least a 2.5 grade-point average, be at least first-semester sophomores, and receive permission from the appropriate university exchange authorities at both the home and host institutions.
-Interested students should contact the Study Away USA office, Conant Hall 310G, (603) 862-3485.
+Interested students should contact Global Education, Conant Hall 310, (603) 862-3485.